Kamal vs Deno Deploy for Solo Developers

 Language and runtime.
 Kamal deploys any Docker container, which means any language or framework.
 Python Django apps, Ruby Rails apps, Go services, Rust binaries, anything.
 Deno Deploy only runs JavaScript and TypeScript in the Deno runtime.
 This is the biggest differentiator for most developers.

 Infrastructure cost.
-Kamal is free but requires a VPS (from EUR 3.79/month on Hetzner).
-Deno Deploy has a free tier for light usage and a $20/month Pro plan.
-For always-on applications, Kamal + cheap VPS is cheaper.
+Kamal is free but requires a VPS.
+After Hetzner's April 2026 price adjustment, the cheapest x86 plan (CX23, two vCPU) runs EUR 3.99 per month, and the entry Arm plan (CAX11) is EUR 4.49 per month.
+Deno Deploy has a free tier for light usage and a $20 per month Pro plan.
+For always-on applications, Kamal plus a cheap VPS is cheaper.
 For low-traffic or spiky workloads, Deno Deploy's free tier might cost nothing.

 Zero-downtime deployments.
 Kamal does zero-downtime deploys by design.
 It starts the new container, runs health checks, switches traffic, then stops the old container.
 Deno Deploy handles deployments atomically at the platform level, so there's no downtime either.
 Both deliver seamless updates.